Help save a rhino by donating your old cell phone.

 Collection boxes are located at the zoo's front entry and Tyler Recycling Center.
 All proceeds collected from cell phone recycling at Caldwell Zoo will be donated directly to the International Rhino Foundation.

-2008 was the Year of the Frog, but as the numbers of amphibian species declines, the Association of Zoos and Aquariums (AZA) and other participants in the global zoological community are making major conservation efforts to address the amphibian extinction crisis.
+Although the Year of the Frog has come and gone, the number of amphibian species is still declining.
+The Association of Zoos and Aquariums (AZA) and other participants in the global zoological community are making major conservation efforts to address the amphibian extinction crisis.

 The amphibians are a group of about 5,000 species of vertebrate animals including salamanders, frogs and toads and caecilians (amphibians that look like worms).
 Amphibians are cold-blooded (their body temperature is controlled by their environment).
 They have specialized, usually smooth, moist skin that allows them to actually breathe through their skin.
 Some amphibians have very small lungs or no lungs at all as is the case with a small group of lungless salamanders.
 Usually amphibians go through a metamorphosis (change) as they grow up.
 In fact, the word amphibian means, almost literally, double life since the typical amphibian spends at least a portion of its life (usually early life) in water.
 An example of amphibian metamorphosis is a frog life cycle - egg, tadpole then adult frog.